JA Personal Finance®

 |Program Concepts||Program Skills|

-Students investigate budgeting and why many people have difficulty staying within a budget.
+Students investigate the importance of budgeting and how to plan for staying within a budget.